Teacher Education, MED

 This 14-month accelerated, teacher education master of education program in science, technology, engineering and math teaching is designed for students with a bachelor's degree in STEM seeking to earn an initial Wisconsin middle/secondary (grades 4-12) teaching license.
 Students take courses (30 credits) as a cohort over four sessions.
 During that time they engage in teaching experiences based upon a field-based, co-operative education internship model.
 This allows students to apply their course work and theory directly to teaching experiences in the classroom.

-The master of education in teacher education (TEDU) prepares graduate students for careers in teaching.
-The program is designed for students with a bachelor’s degree who wish to earn an initial Wisconsin middle and high school teaching license (grades 4-12), or an initial Wisconsin middle and high school teaching license (grades 4-12) in a STEM content.
+The master of education in teacher education (TEDU-MED) prepares graduate students for careers in teaching.
+The program is designed for students with a bachelor’s degree who wish to earn an initial Wisconsin middle and high school teaching license (grades 4-12) in a STEM content.

 Program Requirements